jaymarichua/quant-q-a/psychometric.md

 <h6>Task Switching</h6>

-Task Switching is another cognitive flexibility test for which seem to be improved by playing video games.
+Task Switching is another cognitive flexibility test for which seem to be improved by playing certain video games.
 1.5 minutes.

 ```
 Dr Kawashima's Brain Training